contrailnfx/contrail-virtual-fabric/README.md

 ## 2.5 Additional packages

-`sshpass` is for SSH to vQFX with password in command line.
+`sshpass` is for SSH with password in command line.
 This is only for initialization.
 After that, SSH key will be used.

-`isc-dhcp-server` is for providing DHCP service to vQFX for initialization.
-After that, static address will be configured on vQFX.
+`isc-dhcp-server` is for providing DHCP service for initialization.
+After that, static address will be configured.

 #### Ubuntu
 ```